kanokkorn/config/readme.txt

 configuration files
 -------------------

-This repo contain these program config files
+This repo contain these program config files for debian-based and FreeBSD

 - sh (planned)
 - bash